YashKarthik/silly-dart-projects/apple_clone/README.md

 # apple_clone

-This is a clone of [Apple's](https://www.apple.com/) website I made for practicing flutter
+This is a clone of [Apple's](https://www.apple.com/) website I made for practicing flutter.
+Quit after making home page cuz half the website is images of the products and won't really help me practice flutter.

 ## Disclaimer